Baseball is back in the Olympics — here's how Canada can qualify

 It looks like a short-lived return, though: organizers of the Paris 2024 Olympics left baseball off their list of sports they want to add.
 They'd rather have surfing, climbing, skateboarding and breakdancing.
 The International Olympic Committee will make the final call late next year, but it doesn't look good.

 That adds urgency to the Canadian national team's quest to qualify for the Olympics for the third straight time and take another shot at winning its first medal.
 It's going to be tougher this time, though.
-The tournament was cut from eight teams to six, and Canada is currently ranked 10th in the world.
-Plus, two spots are already filled: No. 1-ranked Japan is already in as the host country, and Israel will represent the Africa/Europe region after winning its qualifying tournament.
+The tournament was cut from eight teams to six, and Canada is currently ranked 12th in the world.
+Plus, four spots are already filled: No. 1-ranked Japan is in as the host country, while South Korea, Mexico and Israel earned spots via qualifying tournaments.

 Not to get too cute, but Canada faced a three-strikes-and-you're-out situation.
 And it's now down to its final two strikes.